 Medical suppliers play a role in ensuring accessibility of asthma management supplies to all that need it.

 Here at LFA First Response, we are committed to supporting asthma management in Australia.
-We supply high quality asthma inhalers, asthma kits and spacers to help asthma patients, their caregivers and healthcare providers manage the condition.
+We supply high quality asthma inhalers, asthma kits and asthma spacers to help asthma patients, their caregivers and healthcare providers manage the condition.

 This World Asthma Day, let’s get behind this global initiative to raise awareness around asthma and asthma management.
 Shop from a trusted wholesale medical supplier today.